jbzdarkid/3D-Models-automaton/README.md

 ```

 Note that you may need to run Powershell as an administrator to execute these commands.

+### Unable to install requirements in (6f) because "No matching distribution found for numpy==1.21.6"
+Unfortunately, this codebase requires a specific, older version of python.
+Please uninstall python (search for "Add or remove programs") and then reinstall it using the link in (6a).

 ### The 3D image is not removing the HLMV window borders
 The `imageprocessor.py` script will attempt to automatically detect the bounds of the HLMV viewport.
 This is not bulletproof and may fail with an error like "IndexError: index 0 is out of bounds for axis 0 with size 0"